 This page has been archived and is being provided for reference purposes only.
 The page is no longer being updated, and therefore, links on the page may be invalid.

 Latest ARS Food & Nutrition Research Briefs PostedBy Marcia Wood

-The Agricultural Research Service has posted the April 2003 issue of Food & Nutrition Research Briefs on its web site at:
+The Agricultural Research Service has posted the latest issue of Food & Nutrition Research Briefs on its web site at:

-The Research Briefs present concise updates about ARS research in human nutrition, food freshness and safety, and related topics.
+The Research Briefs present concise updates about ARS research in human nutrition, food freshness and safety, new foods and related topics.

 Contact: Marcia Wood, USDA-ARS Information Staff, Beltsville, MD 20705; phone (301) 504-1662, fax (301) 504-1641.